kaywil05/SensitivitySavors/faq_bot/README.md

 ## Description

-- The system answers users' questions about content of a website.
+- The system answers users' questions about cuisine and healthy diet
-- The system contains a database of Questions and Answers about the website.
+- The system contains a database of Questions and Answers about the cuisine and healthy diet.

 ## Ideas for solution